Weather of 2015

-The following is a list of weather events that occurred on Earth in the year 2015.
+The following is a list of weather events that occurred on Earth in 2015.
 There were several natural disasters around the world from various types of weather, including blizzards, cold waves, droughts, heat waves, tornadoes, and tropical cyclones.

 Some of the deadliest weather events were a pair of heat waves affecting India and Pakistan which together killed around 4,500 people.
 Also in Asia, Cyclone Komen in July killed 187 people.
 A series of monsoonal floods in India killed 470 people in the last three months of the year.
 In October, heavy rainfall in Guatemala triggered a major landslide in a village near Guatemala City, killing at least 280 people.
 The costliest single weather event of the year was Typhoon Mujigae, which left ¥27 billion (US$4.3 billion) in damage and caused 27 deaths in southern China.
-In October, Hurricane Patricia became the strongest tropical cyclone ever recorded in the western hemisphere, when it attained 1 minute sustained winds of 215 mph (345 km/h) and a minimum pressure of 872 mbar off the west coast of Mexico.
+In October, Hurricane Patricia became the strongest tropical cyclone ever recorded in the Western Hemisphere, when it attained 1 minute sustained winds of 215 mph (345 km/h) and a minimum pressure of 872 mbar off the west coast of Mexico.